eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

 =================

 We know that the sender already works.
-So let's implement a python script that can receive the serialized protobuf data, deserialize it and display the content of the message!
+So, let's implement a python script that can receive the serialized protobuf data, deserialize it and display the content of the message!

-Creatge a file :file:`protobuf_rec.py` next to the sender and paste the following content:
+Create a file :file:`protobuf_rec.py` next to the sender and paste the following content:

 .. parsed-literal::